Fort Bowman

 Fort Bowman, also known as Harmony Hall, is a historic home and national historic district located near Middletown, Frederick County, Virginia.
 It was built in 1753, by Pennsylvania German settler George Bowman (1699–1768), father of Colonel John Bowman (1738-1784), Colonel Abraham Bowman (1749-1837), Major Joseph Bowman (c.
 1752–1779), and Captain Isaac Bowman (1757-1826).
+Abraham Bowman was the colonel of the 8th Virginia Regiment in the Revolutionary War.
 It is a two-story, rectangular limestone building with a gable roof.
 The interior retains its original woodwork.
 It has a later kitchen wing and iron and wood portico.
 Also on the property are a contributing dairy / smokehouse and the Bowman graveyard, which includes the grave of Isaac Bowman.

 It was listed on the National Register of Historic Places in 1969.